LinHong-HIT/DSS-USOD/README.md

 - Numpy 2.2.6

 ---
-Model Training & Inference
+### Model Training & Inference

----
-Train Your Own Model
+## Train Your Own Model
-1. Download the USOD10K dataset and place it in the data folder.
+1. Download the USOD10K dataset and place it in the `data` folder.
-2. Update the datapath config to your local dataset path.
+2. Update the `datapath` config to your local dataset path.
 3. Run training:
-        python train.py
+   `python train.py`

-Inference with Pre-trained Model
+## Inference with Pre-trained Model
-1. Download the trained model checkpoint and place it in the checkpoints folder.
+1. Download the trained model checkpoint and place it in the `checkpoints` folder.
 2. Run inference:
-        python inf.py
+   `python inf.py`
 ---
 ## Benchmark
 We retrained 40 SOTA methods in the fields of SOD and USOD.
 Here is the qualitative evaluation of the 40 SOTA methods and the proposed DSS-USOD baseline.